-This light and moist white layered cake is covered in sweet cream cheese frosting and is baked to perfection.
+Imagine the perfect light and moist, white layered cake.
+I cover it in sweet cream cheese frosting and then baked it to perfection.
 Every bite has the most incredible ratio of cake to frosting.
+That cake is this cake!

 If you love this easy gluten free white cake, take a look at some of our favorite gluten free cake recipes: